leohinojosa/spec/src/readme.md

         {
           testList.Should().BeNull();
         });
+      });
     }
-        );
   }
 }
-}
 ```

+The library includes an integrated Test Runner for Visual Studio and a standalone Console Runner as well.

 ##Assertion Libraries ##
-Spec does not include an assertion library, you can use whatever assertion library you feel more comfortable with,
+Spec does **not** include an assertion library, you can use whatever assertion library you feel more comfortable with.

 * Assert Library
 * Fluent Assertions